 When the former worker assessment is complete, the supervising doctor sends:

-- the completed former worker assessment form and all associated medical reports to DNRME (Health Surveillance Unit).
-(Note: Supervising doctors are no longer required to lodge the chest X-ray image with the completed health assessment to DNRME if the final dual-read ILO report was issued by Lungscreen.
-This new arrangement also applies if the final ILO report was issued by University of Illinois at Chicago (UIC) and that report was facilitated through DNRME.
-However, DNRME may request the supervising doctor to provide a copy of the image in certain instances), and
+- the completed former worker assessment form and all associated medical reports to RSHQ (Health Surveillance Unit).
+(Note: Supervising doctors are no longer required to lodge the chest X-ray image with the completed health assessment to RSHQ if the final dual-read ILO report was issued by Lungscreen.
+This new arrangement also applies if the final ILO report was issued by University of Illinois at Chicago (UIC) and that report was facilitated through RSHQ.
+However, RSHQ may request the supervising doctor to provide a copy of the image in certain instances), and

 - a copy of the former worker assessment report (section 3 of the form) to the former worker.